Payphone/Lisp-shell/README.md

 # Lisp-shell
-Utilities for using Common Lisp as shell.
+Utilities for using Common Lisp as a shell.